Planetside

 A review of military science fiction in general. 😩

-(While this is not a review of Planetside, much of what I say does apply to it.
-I’ve been noticing this trend for years, but Planetside is where it really stood out to me.)
+(While this isn’t strictly a review of Planetside, much of what I’m about to say definitely applies.
+I’ve noticed this trend for years, but Planetside is where it really stood out.)

 To the point: it’s a lot of talking.

-A lot of military jargon about what’s going on, who’s doing what, what they need to do, why they need to do it, what their next step is, and what will happen if they don’t.
+Endless conversations full of military-speak about what’s happening, who’s doing what, what needs to be done, why it matters, what the next step is, and what will happen if it isn’t done.

-Sounds good, right?
-Everything you need to make a story.
-Except when your entire story consists only of these facts.
-They spend most of the time exploring their fictional hierarchy and procedures (see my Starship Troopers review), with characters trying to navigate the corporate-like mine field in order to complete their mission.
-As intriguing as that is, I often find myself wanting them to just stop.
+On paper, that sounds fine.
+Those are all the ingredients you need for a compelling story.
+But when the entire book is just that, talking about strategy, politics, and procedures, it gets old fast.
+Instead of living through the action, you’re stuck watching characters debate military hierarchy and corporate-like bureaucracy (see also: my review of Starship Troopers).
+As intriguing as some of those ideas are, I constantly find myself wanting them to just stop.
 Stop talking about some random attack, or the consequences thereof, or the danger of what’s to come, and let me actually see these events unfold.

 It’s mostly my fault for always expecting more.
-I’ll admit that I like being in the action, and really experiencing the war.
-But it usually feels like I’m watching it from a Generals point of view (you know, kinda like those giant maps they have in war rooms with action figures they push around with sticks?
+I admit, I like being in the thick of the action.
+But all too often, it feels like I’m watching it from a General’s point of view (you know, kinda like those giant maps they have in war rooms with action figures they push around with sticks?
 It’s like watching one of those).